kaderator2/kaderator2.github.io/_projects/rockety.md

 ### Preparation

 At this point in my escapades of web development, I had a decent knowledge of JavaScript and I also had a decent knowledge of how much I *didn't* like JavaScript.
 While I don't find it impossible to work with, I think its lack of a proper type system can lead to some really confusing issues in the development process. *However*, I did really like how fast development can be when using JavaScript.
 Since I had full control over this project, I wanted to make sure that I found the right tools for the job.
-I began searching around for Alternatives that I could use to get the best of both worlds.
+I began searching around for alternatives that I could use to get the best of both worlds.

-After a decent amount of research I landed on **TypeScript**.
+After a decent amount of research, I landed on **TypeScript**.
 There was a little bit of a learning curve initially but I quickly got the hang of it by doing some smaller, more basic projects to start.
-Armed with my web development Knowledge from my past few projects leading up to this point, I landed on a tech stack of - **TypeScript** and **React** to power the frontend, **Node.js**/**Express** to handle the backend, and **MongoDB** to allow me to store complex game data thanks to its flexible schema.
+Armed with my web development knowledge from my past few projects leading up to this point, I landed on a tech stack of - **TypeScript** and **React** to power the frontend, **Node.js**/**Express** to handle the backend, and **MongoDB** to allow me to store complex game data thanks to its flexible schema.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">